Canadian motion picture rating systems

-The province of Saskatchewan retains its own classification board, Saskatchewan Film Classification, but it has used ratings provided by British Columbia since 1997 for almost all commercially distributed films.
-Similarly, the Manitoba Film Classification Board was dissolved in 2018 and now uses the ratings assigned by British Columbia.
+The province of Saskatchewan retained its own classification board, Saskatchewan Film Classification, but it has used ratings provided by British Columbia since 1997 for almost all commercially distributed films.
+Similarly, the Manitoba Film Classification Board was dissolved in 2018, and the province now uses the ratings assigned by British Columbia.
 Film distributors pay additional fees to Consumer Protection BC for certification in other provinces; they can also pay for certification in one or more provinces if they do not plan on distributing their film in British Columbia, although films to be shown only in Saskatchewan are still rated by that province's film classification office.
-The Ontario Film Review Board was abolished in 2019, and as of 2020, Ontario no longer requires films to be rated; instead, film exhibitors must provide information related to the film's content and viewer discretion.

-By law, the film ratings in Alberta are also applied in the Northwest Territories and Nunavut.

-There is no compulsory film ratings system in Newfoundland and Labrador, but Maritime Film Classification Board ratings are voluntarily used by some theatres.

-Yukon also does not have a compulsory rating system; the two Landmark Cinemas commercial theatres in Whitehorse "assign the average of film classification for Canada."
+Yukon does not have a compulsory rating system; the two Landmark Cinemas commercial theatres in Whitehorse "assign the average of film classification for Canada."
+The Ontario Film Review Board was abolished in September 2019 as part of cuts by the Doug Ford government; the province temporarily entered into an agreement with British Columbia to use its ratings in the interim while a "modernized" framework was developed by the provincial government.
+The Film Content Information Act, 2020 subsequently abolished the requirement for films exhibited at cinemas to receive a formal classification, instead placing the responsibility on exhibitors to provide and display their own ratings information "to support informed viewing choices".
+Saskatchewan adopted a nearly identical bill in 2024, which took effect on April 1, 2026.
+Additionally, the Maritime Film Classification Board, run by the Nova Scotia Alcohol & Gaming Authority, provided ratings for Nova Scotia, New Brunswick, and Prince Edward Island, and was used voluntarily in Newfoundland.
+This board was shut down in 2025.